jacksund/simmate/docs/apps/badelf.md

 ## Basic Use

-BadELF requires the outputs from VASP calculations (e.g. the CHGCAR, ELFCAR, etc.).
-You can either (a) generate these on your own or (b) run a simmate workflow that does it for you.
+BadELF requires outputs from VASP calculations (like CHGCAR, ELFCAR, etc.).
+You can either generate these independently or use a simmate workflow to do it for you.

-### (a) from VASP outputs
+### (a) From VASP Outputs

-The BadELF algorithm can be run in a folder with VASP results.
-Please note that your VASP settings must produce a CHGCAR and ELFCAR with the same grid size.
+To use BadELF with VASP results, ensure your VASP settings generate a CHGCAR and ELFCAR with matching grid sizes.

 Create a yaml file:
 ``` yaml